 Innovative Policies to Reduce Tobacco Use in Big Cities: Los Angeles County

-Last fall, the County of Los Angeles Board of Supervisors approved an Ordinance creating restrictions on retail sales of flavored tobacco products, including, but not limited to, menthol cigarettes and flavored products meant for use in electronic smoking devices.
+In Fall 2019, the County of Los Angeles Board of Supervisors approved an Ordinance restricting retail sales of flavored tobacco products, including menthol cigarettes and flavored products meant for use in electronic smoking devices.

-In Los Angeles County, the burden of tobacco is extensive: one-in-ten adults smoke tobacco, and each year, there are around 30,000 deaths in California attributed to smoking.
+In Los Angeles County, the burden of tobacco is extensive: one in ten adults smoke tobacco, and each year, around 30,000 deaths in California are attributed to smoking.
 Just as concerning is the recent trend of an increase of youth smokers – particularly with e-cigarettes.

-Like many other regions in the country, teen vaping is skyrocketing in Los Angeles County.
-From 2017 to 2018 alone, e-cigarette use rose by 78% in high school students and by 48% in middle school students.
-Shockingly enough, 61% of Los Angeles County youth bought e-cigarettes from vape shops in the county, and the use of multiple flavored tobacco products was quite common, as there are currently around 15,000 e-juices on the market.
+As in many other regions in the country, teen vaping is skyrocketing in L.A.
+County.
+From 2017 to 2018 alone, e-cigarette use rose by 78% among high school students and by 48% among middle school students.
+Shockingly, 61% of L.A.
+County youth bought e-cigarettes from vape shops in the county, and the use of multiple flavored tobacco products was quite common, as there are currently around 15,000 e-juices on the market.

-These findings, and many others, led Los Angeles County to strengthen existing County policies through a number of avenues, particularly zoning codes, business licenses, and tobacco resale licenses.
-The goal of these efforts was to reduce youth utilization of tobacco products and increase the health and well-being of Los Angeles County youth and young adults.
+These findings, and many others, led L.A.
+County to strengthen existing county policies through a number of avenues, particularly zoning codes, business licenses, and tobacco resale licenses.
+The goal of these efforts was to reduce youth use of tobacco products and increase the health and well-being of L.A.
+County youth and young adults.

-Through these regulatory changes, Los Angeles County will reduce the intentional exposure of youth to e-cigarettes and other tobacco products, and ultimately address the emergence of the e-cigarette or vaping associated lung injury (EVALI).
+Through these regulatory changes, L.A.
+County will reduce the intentional exposure of youth to e-cigarettes and other tobacco products, and ultimately address the emergence of the e-cigarette or vaping associated lung injury (EVALI).
 The 2019 outbreak added to the urgency to address these issues.